kshepherd/dspace-geospatial-maps-doc/README.md

 The [leaflet.js](https://leafletjs.com/reference.html) map library is used along with the OpenStreetMaps Mapnik tile provider to implement open maps that comply with the DSpace license and don't require any special API or tile service access.

+## Files

+**Components**

+* `src/app/shared/geospatial-map/` contains the core `GeospatialMap` component files
+* `src/app/item-page/simple/field-components/specific-field/geospatial` contains the `GeospatialItemFieldPage` component files
+* `src/app/browse-by/browse-by-geospatial-data/browse-by-geospatial-data.component.ts` is the "Browse-By" map component
+* `src/app/shared/object-geospatial-map/object-geospatial-map.component.ts` is the search results view mode that shows the map (as well as normal list)

+**Configuration**

+* See `geospatialMapViewer` config in angular default config for examples
+* For best use with search and browse, ensure there are appropriate search filters and facets set up for the metadata fields containing geospatial data (e.g. filter `point` indexing `dcterms.spatial`, referenced in a new discovery configuration called `geospatial`).
+This requires configuring `discovery.xml` in the DSpace spring configuration.

 ## Usage

 ### Data types